Daniel d'Auger de Subercase

 Daniel d'Auger de Subercase (February 12, 1661 - November 20, 1732) was a naval officer and the French governor of Newfoundland and later Acadia.

-Subercase was baptised a Protestant to Jean Daughter, a rich merchant and bourgeois who had purchased several noble estates, including the lay abbey of Subercase, near Asson.
+Subercase was baptised a Protestant, born to Jean d'Auger, a rich merchant and bourgeois who had purchased several noble estates, including the lay abbey of Subercase, near Asson.

 He served about 10 years in the land forces and in 1684 was a captain in the Régiment de Bretagne, before he joined the navy and sailed for Quebec.
 No sooner had he landed in 1687 than he set off with his contingent on a campaign against the Senecas.
 In 1693 he was named lieutenant-commander, garrison adjutant and adjutant general.

 On 1 April 1702 he succeeded Monic as governor of Plaisance, arriving at his post in 1703 during the early years of Queen Anne's War.
 He immediately attacked Ferryland, where he learned from prisoners of a planned English attack on Plaisance with a fleet of 33 sail from St. John's under the command of Admiral John Graydon.
 He immediately set the town's defenses in order and discouraged the attack with the help of two French warships.
 During the fall of 1704, he organized a series of attacks against English outposts on Newfoundland.
 With a party of 100 reinforcements from Canada and 350 of his own men, this campaign resulted in the temporary capture of Bay Bulls and Petty Harbour in January 1705 and a failed siege of the main English settlement at St. John's.
-Unable to subdue the fort, they set out to destroying settlements in Conception Bay and Trinity Bay and succeeded in destroying every colony, with the exception of Carbonear Island.
+Unable to subdue the fort, they set out to destroy settlements in Conception Bay and Trinity Bay and succeeded in destroying every colony, with the exception of Carbonear Island.
 The expedition took 1,200 prisoners, and boasted the destruction of 40 cannon, 2,000 shallops, and pillaged 2,600 livres in cash.
 Subercase estimated that, although St. John's remained intact, the total cost of the losses inflicted on the enemy was 4 million livres.